tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 5.md

 Great, everything works perfectly.

 ### Next up
-In the next episode, we'll dive into `Server Side Rendering`, we'll add `Images` to our project as well as making everything look better with `CSS`.
+In the next episode, we'll dive into `Server Side Rendering`, we'll add external `Images` to our project as well as making everything look better with `CSS`.